kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

 WHERE NOT EXISTS (
     SELECT p.ProjectID
     FROM Projects p
-    WHERE p.Status = 'In Progress'
+    WHERE p.IsActive = 'In Progress'
     AND p.ProjectID NOT IN (
         SELECT ep.ProjectID
         FROM EmployeeProjects ep